 Best Tent for Alaska

 You need an excellent tent in good repair!
 You don’t necessarily need a super expensive mountaineering tent.
 Make sure your tent doesn’t have any tears or holes and it needs to have a real rain fly (see photos with good rainflys below) that covers the whole tent (not just a small one on the very top).
 My go to tent is this REI brand one (don’t forget to get the footprint also!).
 For me, this tent is the perfect combination of affordable, durable and has excellent bug protection and rain protection.
 I’ve camped in heavy rain in it and it’s held up well!
 It holds up to a fair bit of wind also.
 If you do want to get a more expensive super burly tent, I recommend this North Face one.
 My husband swears by it after sleeping in it for a couple months several years in a row doing archaeology field work in Gates of the Arctic National Park!

 Best Sleeping Bag for Alaska

 I recommend a synthetic (not down since they are not good if they get wet!) rated for around 20 degrees (if you sleep hot you might want one less warm).
-If you’re backpacking, it’s worth it to spend the money to get a lightweight one like this one, but otherwise you can save a ton of money by getting one like this REI brand one (only complaint is it doesn’t pack super small and is heavier).
+This is my sleeping bag and I absolutely love it and highly recommend it.
 Synthetic sleeping bags are always heavier than down but I think it’s worth it in case it gets wet.
 I highly recommend a women’s sleeping bag for women, especially curvy plus size women like me!
 They have more room in the hips which I really appreciate.